- Get link

 Kiara: Daaah.
 (Bye.)

-Let's learn the vocabulary that is used in this scene.
+Let's learn the vocabulary used in the scene above.

 Vocabulary From the Scene